JetBrains/intellij-sdk-docs/topics/products/rubymine/rubymine.md

 | [`intellij.plugins`](tools_gradle_intellij_plugin.md#intellij-extension-plugins) | <p>`org.jetbrains.plugins.ruby:2019.2.20191029` for the Ruby plugin.</p><p>See below for Ruby plugin version information.</p>                                                                                                  |
 | [`runIde.ideDir`](tools_gradle_intellij_plugin.md#tasks-runide-idedir)           | <p>Path to locally installed target version of RubyMine.
 For example, on macOS:</p><p><path>/Users/\$USERNAME\$/Library/Application Support/JetBrains/Toolbox/apps/RubyMine/ch-0/192.7142.37/RubyMine.app/Contents</path>.</p> |

-The required `org.jetbrains.plugins.ruby` plugin isn't compatible with IntelliJ IDEA OSS but is compatible with IntelliJ IDEA (`IU`).
+The required `org.jetbrains.plugins.ruby` plugin isn't compatible with IntelliJ IDEA open source builds but is compatible with IntelliJ IDEA (`IU`).
 Product compatibility is determined from the Ruby plugin [version page](https://plugins.jetbrains.com/plugin/1293-ruby/versions).
 The Ruby plugin isn't bundled with `IU`, so the Ruby plugin version must be explicitly declared to support the target RubyMine (and `IU`) BRANCH.BUILD version.
 The correct Ruby plugin version is also determined from the Ruby plugin version page.